OGalOz/NewYPL/README.md

 ## Input Files:
-#### Reads FASTQ:
+#### Reads FASTQ
-This is the FASTQ file you received from PacBio
+This is the FASTQ file containing long read amplicons
-#### Genome FNA
+#### Genome assembly FNA
-This is the file containing the entire genome sequence
+This is the file containing the reference genome sequence
-#### Genome GFF
+#### Genome assembly GFF
-This file contains the genes within the genome - note that contig names should correspond between this and the genome fna file.
+This file contains the annotations of the reference assembly - note that contig names should correspond between this and the genome fna file.
 Example:
 ```